 What Can I Do?

-So, What’s the Problem?
+So, What’s the Issue Here?

 How Could a Class Action Lawsuit Help?

 Class action lawsuits, if successful, could help customers get back money for overdraft fees found to be improperly charged to their accounts.
 Furthermore, a class action lawsuit could result in a court order requiring the bank(s) to change their practices.